 This free application serves as a gateway for all federal, state, and Benedictine University need-based financial assistance.
 Keep in mind, some funding is awarded on a first-come, first-served basis.
-Students should complete their FAFSA as soon as possible each year, starting on October 1st.
+Students should complete their FAFSA after it becomes available in October.